 - Balmelli C, Meune C, Twerenbold R, et al. Comparison of the performances of cardiac troponins, including sensitive assays, and copeptin in the diagnostic of acute myocardial infarction and long-term prognosis between women and men.
 Am Heart J 2013;166(1):30-7.

 - Wiviott SD, Cannon CP, Morrow DA, et al. Differential expression of cardiac biomarkers by gender in patients with unstable angina/non-ST-elevation myocardial infarction: a TACTICS-TIMI 18 (Treat Angina with Aggrastat and determine Cost of Therapy with an Invasive or Conservative Strategy-Thrombolysis in Myocardial Infarction 18) substudy.
 Circulation 2004;109:580-6.

 Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Vascular Medicine, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Acute Heart Failure, Heart Failure and Cardiac Biomarkers

-Keywords: Acute Coronary Syndrome, Biological Markers, Amino Acids, C-Reactive Protein, Glycopeptides, Heart Failure, Myocardial Infarction, Natriuretic Peptide, Brain, Patient Safety, Protein Precursors, Pulmonary Embolism, Troponin, Troponin I, Vasopressins, Arginine Vasopressin
+Keywords: Acute Coronary Syndrome, Biomarkers, Amino Acids, C-Reactive Protein, Glycopeptides, Heart Failure, Myocardial Infarction, Natriuretic Peptide, Brain, Patient Safety, Protein Precursors, Pulmonary Embolism, Troponin, Troponin I, Vasopressins, Arginine Vasopressin

 < Back to Listings